Pseudobulbar Affect (PBA)

 What is pseudobulbar affect (PBA)?

-Although episodes of laughing or crying may seem appropriate for the triggering event (a thought, seeing or hearing something funny or sad), they tend to be more difficult to restrain (are ‘closer to the surface’) and can be more intense and last longer than would ordinarily be expected.
-However, they can also be relatively minor and subtle, such as getting choked up or a brief giggle.
+Although episodes of laughing or crying may seem appropriate for the triggering event (such as seeing or hearing something funny or sad), they tend to be more difficult to restrain.
+They can also be more intense and last longer than you would ordinarily expect.

-PBA can have a substantial impact on the lives of those experiencing the condition, and on their family members and caregivers.
+PBA can have a substantial impact on your life and the lives of your family members and caregivers.
 It can cause embarrassment and anxiety, leading to withdrawal and social isolation.
-It creates an additional burden for patients who already have a serious underlying neurologic condition.

 What are the symptoms of pseudobulbar affect (PBA)?

 It’s important to know the difference between mood and affect when understanding PBA.
 Mood is your subjective experience of an emotion.
 It’s your inner feelings, such as sadness, anger or happiness.
 Affect is the visible display of emotion that others can see, such as smiling, laughing or crying.